 Regular Confession Times

-At Resurrection, we offer the Sacrament regularly, every Tuesday through Saturday.
+At Resurrection, we offer the Sacrament regularly, on Mondays and Wednesday through Saturday.
 For specific days and times, please refer to the footer of the website (green section at the bottom of the website) or see the "Mass Times/Confession" button of the homepage.
 Fr.
 Steve also schedules confession by appointment here.
 There are also other opportunities during our bimonthly Healing Encounters, during Men's and Women's Nights of Adoration, and on other special occasions.
 Please contact the parish office if you have other questions about regular confessions.

 Students at Resurrection School are prepared through the school to receive First Reconciliation in 2nd Grade.
 They prepare for the Sacrament (and for First Holy Communion) in the classroom, through our Catechesis of the Good Shepherd program, and they have the opportunity to go on a retreat before their Sacraments.

 At Resurrection, parents are given the opportunity to go to Confession along side their children as they have their First Reconciliation.
 It is a special opportunity for our families to grow in faith and holiness together.